 Brandon McDaniel developed the Daily Coparenting Scale which is administered as a daily diary assessment of coparenting (e.g., nightly surveys across consecutive days, etc.).
 For more information about this measure, please read the initial validation work here in McDaniel, Teti, & Feinberg (2017).
 Although not published in this initial validation study, the daily measure of coparenting has also been shown to relate to a variety of daily predictors as would be expected and to parent and child outcomes (see these results in Brandon’s dissertation work in Study 2 and Study 3).
 Also, feel free to contact Brandon at email@example.com.

-Parent-Report Measures of Maternal Gatekeeping Behavior
+Parent-Report Measures of Maternal or Parental Gatekeeping Behavior

 Other measures of maternal gatekeeping include Allen and Hawkins’ (1999) Maternal Gatekeeping Measure and Fagan and Barnett’s (2003) measure which focuses on maternal control over parental decision-making.